 \subsection{Dual Attention Module}

 We propose a `Dual Attention Module' to model the inter-series dependencies and intra-series variations simultaneously.
-Concretely, we devise `Channel-wise self-attention' for modelling the former and `Auto-regressive self-attention' for modelling the latter.
+Concretely, we devise `Channel-wise self-attention' for modeling the former and `Auto-regressive self-attention' for modeling the latter.